8.7 Fostering the creative use of new technologies

 The Week of Scientific and Technological Culture aims to spread a solid technical-scientific culture, stimulating the creation and launch of effective communication and exchange channels between the universe of civil society and the Research System (represented by universities, public and private research centres, museums, companies, associations, etc.).
 Among the objectives of the initiative, there is the promotion of a project aimed at creating a national system of permanent institutions (museums, centres and cities of science and technology, universities, academies, etc.) that provide citizens and in particular school-age young people updated and certified technical-scientific information.
 The subjects who take part in the “Weeks” organize specialized workshops targeting young people.

 Agreement between AICA and the Ministry of Education and Merit.
-In promoting the creativity and innovation capacity of young people it’s worth mentioning the consolidated partnership between the Italian Association dedicated to the development of knowledge, training and digital culture (AICA) and the Ministry of Education.
-In April 2020, AICA announced the renewal of the Memorandum of Understanding with the Ministry for the promotion and support of thedevelopment of the culture of digital innovation and the dissemination of digital skills.
-The agreement, valid for three years and signed for the first time in 1999, is aimed at students but also at teachers and non-teaching staff.
-It provides for the implementation of activities aimed at greater digital development in schools as well as at the development of students’ skills.
+In promoting the creativity and innovation capacity of young people, the consolidated partnership between the Italian Association dedicated to the development of knowledge, training and digital culture (AICA) and the Ministry of Education and Merit is surely worth mentioning.
+Signed for the first time in 1999, it targets students but also at teachers and non-teaching staff.
+It provides for the implementation of activities aimed at greater digital development in schools and the skills that students should develop.

 Facilitating access to culture through new technologies

 The catalogue cards are managed by SIGECweb.
-The database contains over 2,700,000 heritage cards and will be updated progressively.
-Only a part of the heritage cards (monuments, collections, collections, objects of artistic and historical interest, archaeological finds and sites, scientific and naturalistic assets) can be consulted.
 The platform allows users to search, view previews and access the catalogue sheet of the individual asset of interest.
 From the site, it is possible to consult a summary sheet (from which to draw the essential information on the asset :) and download an analytical sheet, which contains detailed information, including historical information, state of conservation, legal conditions and presence of constraints, etc. The portal is an advanced and intelligent version that implements and surpasses the previous platform, allowing the public to monitor more than 14,000 places of culture and access 1,250,000 catalog entries destined to become 2 million in the coming days as activities continue.

 National Library Service (SBN).